chaolic6505/Twitter-Clone/server/README.md

 # GraphQL Server with Authentication & Permissions

-This example shows how to implement a **GraphQL server with JavaScript** with the following stack:
+This example shows how to implement a **GraphQL server with TypeScript** with the following stack:

 - [**Apollo Server**](https://github.com/apollographql/apollo-server): HTTP server for GraphQL APIs
 - [**GraphQL Nexus**](https://nexusjs.org/docs/): GraphQL schema definition and resolver implementation